Best all-inclusive holidays in 2022

 But you can escape the gilded cage

 Of course, it is possible to enjoy an all-inclusive holiday and still interact with the locals.
 You can book a hotel close to a town or resort and wander out to shops and bars.
 Rather than eat in the same hotel dining room three times a day, you can sample a few meals at local cafes or restaurants.
-Ask the staff where they go to eat and drink.
-Buy a few drinks for locals and ask them about their lives.

-Our pick of the best all-inclusives
+Our pick of the best all-inclusive holidays

 All-inclusive hotels have acquired a reputation for low-quality: bland overcooked food, cheap local spirits and unimaginative buffets.
 But there are exceptions.
 I’m not ashamed to say that I’ve enjoyed some fabulous all-inclusive holidays.
-I’ve found that you can’t go wrong with Club Med, where the food is invariably good and sometimes terrific.

 Mark Warner with its Mediterranean beach clubs and ski chalet-hotels, has perfected the formula of fresh local food, good childcare and high-quality activities.
-Sunsail is another company that offers superb all-inclusive beach and sailing resorts including Club Vounaki in Greece.

-For cheap all-inclusive holidays we suggest the Melia Tortuga and Ibersostar Club in the Cape Verde islands – see our editors’ verdict on this exciting new destination.
+For cheap all-inclusive holidays we suggest the Melia Tortuga and Ibersostar Club in the Cape Verde islands – see our editors’ verdict on this exciting destination.
 The Gambia in West Africa is also a great value all-inclusive winter sun destination.
 We recommend the Gambia Experience.